Seven indexes. Documented selection.

 Custodios Index's quarterly methodology aligns with established institutional practice:

-• — MSCI World: Transitioned to quarterly index reviews in 2021
+- — Major developed-market global benchmarks transitioned to quarterly index reviews in 2021.

 By following this convention, Custodios Index ensures operational compatibility with potential ETF replication and reflects what the institutional indexing industry has converged on after decades of iteration.